-Michael Moreland teaches and writes in the areas of torts, bioethics, and law and religion.
-He joined the Villanova faculty in 2006 and served as Vice Dean from 2012 to 2015.
+Michael Moreland was appointed University Professor of Law and Religion and Director of the Eleanor H. McCullen Center for Law, Religion and Public Policy in 2017.
+Dr. Moreland joined the Villanova faculty in 2006 and served as Vice Dean from 2012 to 2015.
 At Villanova, he has taught Torts, Evidence, Bioethics and the Law, Advanced Torts, Constitutional Law II (First Amendment and Equal Protection), Justice and Rights (1L elective), and seminars in law and religion.

-During academic year 2016-17, Professor Moreland is on leave from Villanova and a Visiting Professor of Law at the University of Notre Dame, where he was also the Mary Ann Remick Senior Visiting Fellow at the Notre Dame Center for Ethics and Culture and a Concurrent Professor of Law in 2015-16.
+Most recently Dr. Moreland was a Visiting Professor of Law at the University of Notre Dame and the Mary Ann Remick Senior Visiting Fellow at the Notre Dame Center for Ethics and Culture from 2015 to 2017.
 He was the Forbes Visiting Fellow at Princeton University in the James Madison Program in American Ideals and Institutions during academic year 2010-11.
-Professor Moreland served as the project leader for The Libertas Project, a program from 2013 to 2015 at Villanova sponsored by a grant from the John Templeton Foundation exploring religious and economic freedom in the context of law and religion in American public life.
+Dr. Moreland served as the project leader for The Libertas Project, a program from 2013 to 2015 at Villanova sponsored by a grant from the John Templeton Foundation exploring religious and economic freedom in the context of law and religion in American public life.

 Office: Rm 336, Law School Building